playswap-org/play-docs/litepaper.md

 * 20% of the trading fees are used to buy back tokens and burn them
 * 80% of the auto compound Play pool fees will be burned
 * 100% of the Play2Earn fees will be burned
-* 50% of the profits generated in gaming related activities will be burned
+* 50% of the profits generated in all other gaming related activities will be burned

 ## Let's explore some of the many use cases below:
 * You can buy/sell PLAY from our exchange